keboola/developers-docs/extend/generic-extractor/api/authentication/index.md

 permalink: /extend/generic-extractor/configuration/api/authentication/
 ---

+*To configure your first Generic Extractor, follow our [tutorial](/extend/generic-extractor/tutorial/).*
+*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

 Unless the API you want to extract from is completely public, you need an authentication and possibly also an authorization method.
 There are many authentication methods available.
 Generic Extractor supports the following ones: